goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 2. Review the changes and click **Delete**.

-The user list refreshs and no longer displays the removed users.
+The user list refreshes and no longer displays the removed users.